Changes in Law Would End Florida’s No-Fault Car Insurance System

 Even under the current no-fault system, many Florida drivers struggle to receive the money they deserve after an accident from their insurer.
 Others may still have to file a lawsuit to get the money they need after suffering serious injuries in a crash.
 An experienced Vero Beach car accident attorney can help you assess your options and get you the money you need after an accident leaves you or a loved one with major injuries.

-For assistance with filing a claim for damages after a Florida auto accident, contact the dedicated and effective Vero Beach personal injury attorneys at the Law Offices of Keith Bregoff at 772-492-8967.
+For assistance with filing a claim for damages after a Florida auto accident, contact the dedicated and effective Vero Beach personal injury attorneys at The Law Office of Keith Bregoff at 772-492-8967.